core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 To produce a most accurate updated counter, a server can include a Multicast-Response-Feedback-Divider Option with value Q = 0 in its multicast notifications, as if M is equal to N. This will trigger all the active clients to state their interest in continuing receiving notifications for the target resource.
 Thus, the amount R of arrived confirmations is affected only by possible packet loss.

-{{appendix-psuedo-code-counting-server}} provides a description in pseudo-code of the operations above performed by the server, including example behaviors for scheduling the next count update and deciding whether to cancel the group observation.
+{{appendix-pseudo-code-counting-server}} provides a description in pseudo-code of the operations above performed by the server, including example behaviors for scheduling the next count update and deciding whether to cancel the group observation.

 # Protection of Multicast Notifications with Group OSCORE # {#sec-secured-notifications}